At a Glance

 Provide a scenario

-A scenario is 1-3 sentences to help set the scene for your test taker.
+A scenario is 1-3 sentences to help set the scene for your contributor.
 Adding a scenario to your test plan helps contributors get into the right mindset to give you relevant feedback.
 Here are a few scenario best practices when engaging with your contributors:

 - Reiterate that this is not a test of their ability.
 You are interested in hearing their perspective.